mmiv-center/HeatEquation/README.md

 The simulation could also be carried out by a propagating front algorithm.
 Those are faster converging but should produce similar results.

 The number of fixed temperature zones is adjustable.
 One can therefore specify several 'intermediate' regions with intermediate temperatures.

+## Output

+The output folder will contain several volumes after the computation is finished.
+There is a temperature field exported as a floating point nifti, a gradient field exported as an .nrrd volume and, if specified, a quantized label field (option -q).